gouribiju/Data-Analyst/Power BI/README.md

 2️⃣   * Shopify - Sales & Customer Funnel Report Dashboard*

-    * Overview

-This Power BI dashboard provides a clear breakdown of Shopify sales performance.
+    * Overview: This Power BI dashboard provides a clear breakdown of Shopify sales performance.
 It helps track revenue trends, understand customer behavior, and evaluate which products contribute the most to overall growth.

-   *  Key Insights
+   *  Key Insights:
 * Identification of top-selling products and high-revenue categories
 * Monthly and daily sales patterns showing peak and low-performing periods
 * Customer insights including repeat purchases and order frequency
 * Impact of discounts and refunds on net revenue

-    * Highlights
+    * Highlights:
 * Interactive visuals with slicers for products, dates, and customer segments
 * Easy-to-read KPI cards for quick performance checks
 * Comprehensive view of sales, products, and customer metrics in one dashboard